seamuslowry/hundred-and-ten/README.md

 #### Selecting Trump

-Once a player has bid, they may select the trump suit for the round.
-Once trump is selected, all players at the table may discard any or all of their current hand and have it refilled from the deck.
+Once a player has bid, they will select the trump suit for the round.
+Once trump is selected, all players at the table may discard any or all of their current hand and have their hand refilled from the deck.
+The dealer is the first player to discard.
+From there, the turn passes around the table clockwise until all players have had the opportunity.

 ### Tricks